Tag Archives: 6.5 creedmoor

 In the field

-As I lay on the firing line, looking through my little Kahles, I couldn’t help but think; this rifle is quite comfortable.
+As I lay on the firing line, looking through my little Kahles.
+I couldn’t help but think; this rifle is quite comfortable.
 And in no time I would produce some great results because of it.

-The TiN coated bolt of the Savage 110 action was smooth as could be, but I did notice there was a slight hitch in the feed as the cartridges went forward.
+The TiN coated bolt of the Savage 110 action was smooth as could be.
+But I did notice there was a slight hitch in the feed as the cartridges went forward.
 Every so often I would have to pause my push of the bolt and start again to get it to feed right.
-I think perhap it didn’t like that particular magazine because it seemed to go away when I tried it with a polymer magazine from Magpul.
+I think perhap it didn’t like that particular magazine.
+Because it seemed to go away when I tried it with a polymer magazine from Magpul.

-The rifle shot great besides that, it was easy to keep shots on target though the best I could get the rifle to group was around 1/2 MOA but average was more like .75 MOA.
-Not bad but also not what competitors would look for, competition rifles often shoot sub .5 MOA and even as small as .4 or .3 MOA.
+The rifle shot great besides that.
+It was easy to keep shots on target though the best I could get the rifle to group was around 1/2 MOA but average was more like .75 MOA.
+Not bad but also not what competitors would look for.
+Competition rifles often shoot sub .5 MOA and even as small as .4 or .3 MOA.

 I ran the rifle through an afternoon of shooting, burning up my ammunition.
 It was very enjoyable and ended up teaching me a few things.
 I also added a Accuracy Solutions Bipod extender to see how it affected the rifle and its shooting, the results were steadier.